-Greg Vovos is a playwright and director who has worked in Cleveland theater since he returned in 1998 after earning his MFA in Playwriting from the University of Nevada, Las Vegas.
-He has worked as a director and playwright for Dobama, Cleveland Public Theatre, the Beck Center, Cleveland Playhouse, Charenton Theater Co., TITLEWave theatre, Baldwin Wallace, Tri-C, and others on many critically acclaimed productions.
-He has taught playwriting at Baldwin-Wallace University, Cuyahoga Community College West, UNLV, and various theatres in the area.
+Greg Vovos is a playwright and director who has worked in Cleveland theater since he returned in 1998, after earning his MFA in Playwriting from the University of Nevada, Las Vegas.
+He has worked as a director and playwright for Dobama, Cleveland Public Theatre, the Beck Center, Cleveland Play House, Charenton Theater Co., TITLEWave theatre, Baldwin Wallace University, Tri-C and others on many critically-acclaimed productions.
+He has taught playwriting at Baldwin Wallace University, Cuyahoga Community College West, UNLV and various theatres in the area.
 He also writes screenplays and is a writer at American Greetings.
-His plays have been seen all over the world and been published by Dramatic Publishing and PPT Press.
+His plays have been seen all over the world and published by Dramatic Publishing and PPT Press.
 His most satisfying work has been for the Theatre for Healthy Living, where he has written plays about difficult issues facing youth today.
-These plays — performed by the young people themselves — have been produced at high schools, detention centers, and youth prisons, among others, and address issues such as racism, teen pregnancy, drug and alcohol abuse, heroin abuse, obesity, and the challenges of transitioning back to society.
+These plays — performed by the young people themselves — have been produced at high schools, detention centers and youth prisons, among others, and address issues such as racism, teen pregnancy, drug and alcohol abuse, heroin abuse, obesity and the challenges of transitioning back to society.
 Greg was awarded an Ohio Arts Council Individual Excellence Award for Playwriting for 2014.
 Beyond writing, he is married to his best friend and together they have two awesome kids.